BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/11_3_Empowering_Bitcoin_with_Scripts.md

 OP_CHECKSIG
 ```
 The key to this is the `secretHash`, which is what allows a transaction to span the network.
-Each of several transactions is locked with the `secretHash`.
+Each of several transactions is locked with the `secretHash`, allowing a transmission between two otherwise unconnected people on the Lightning network.
 When the transaction has spanned from its originator to its intended recipient, the `secretCode` is revealed, which allows all the participants to create a `secretHash` and unlock the whole network of payments: after the `secretCode` has been revealed, Alice can claim the funds 24 hours after the transaction is put on the Bitcoin network.

-However, the hash could alternatively be a `revokeHash`, which was supplied after the transaction was supplanted by a new one.
+However, as with the previous example, the hash could alternatively be a `revokeHash` that was supplied after the transaction was supplanted by a new one.
 Bob can relcaim the funds in that situation _or if_ an absolute timeout has occurred.

 #### Lock the Sender's Transaction